xataio/client-ts/.changeset/grumpy-jeans-serve.md

 '@xata.io/cli': patch
 ---

-dd support for not null and unique in interactive schema editor
+Add support for not null and unique in interactive schema editor